 Sandwich: Bird in the hand with crispy chicken

 Crave restaurant has one of the best french dip sandwiches I’ve had.
 I thought I peaked on the dip sandwich when I went to Los Angeles, but down town Santa Ana has carved a place in my foodie heart.
 What really struck me about Crave’s Dip was it’s quality, from the thick sliced tri-tip to the deep rich au jus.
 Naturally, I smothered it in their creamy horseradish sauce.

 7. Second Reef Deli – Laguna Hills

 The Second Reef Deli in Laguna Hills is one of the newest places that I’ve reviewed on this site.
 The owner is incredibly pleasant and the food is quite good.
 There isn’t anything that is overly clever, but their construction of classic sandwiches is worth the visit.
+It reminds me of the party subs near me, er, near my friend to be honest.
 They also have mastered the art of griddle toasting their bread, which really made their food stand out.
 They’re kind of hidden away in a strip mall behind a Vietnamese restaurant, don’t miss them.

 Sandwich: Padang Padang

 Rockfire Grill has several locations in Orange County; I’ve only been to the Mission Viejo location.
 Rockfire is known for their flatbreads and with good reason.
 I’ve eaten here several times over the years and have never been disappointed.
 Their foccacia bread is baked to order and that makes a world of difference.
 If you’re not into foccacia sandwiches, their flatbreads are a worthy substitute (It reminds be of Naan bread).